 St. Jude Medical created BurstDR stimulation using a team of experts.
 Their aim: to mimic the way the brain perceives pain and make stimulation as natural as possible.
 Whereas patient’s using tonic stimulation often note a small tingling sensation throughout their body (paresthesia), BurstDR patient’s are less likely to experience such sensations.
 Furthermore, the experts behind BurstDR attempt to heal physical discomfort as well as the emotional discomfort that pain brings.
 With BurstDR stimulation, patients are reclaiming a pain free life.

 Finally, our expert pain physicians work closely with our patients to find the treatment plan for them.
 If you are experiencing recurring low back pain and wish to discuss your pain condition further, please contact us today.
 You can reach us at 201-729-0001 to schedule a consultation at one of our clinics.
-Our locations are in Aberdeen, West Orange, or Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.